softwareloop/softwareloop/README.md

 Java:

+* [mybatis-generator-lombok-plugin](https://github.com/softwareloop/mybatis-generator-lombok-plugin): a plugin for MyBatis Generator to use Lombok annotations instead of getters and setters
 * [contacts-sync](https://github.com/softwareloop/contacts-sync): originally designed as a tool to sync Gmail and LinkedIn contacts, it has become a playground to learn OAuth
-* [mybatis-generator-lombok-plugin](https://github.com/softwareloop/mybatis-generator-lombok-plugin): a plugin for MyBatis Generator to use Lombok annotations instead of getters and setters
 * [tstconfig](https://github.com/softwareloop/tstconfig): a system administration tool for automatic configuration testing.
-This is an old idea/project.
-Today I would use Ansible.

 Alfresco document management (I no longer work with it):